Skip to main content

 Example: Relational Data Modeling

-Every document in convex has a globally unique document ID that is automatically generated by the system.
+Every document in convex has a globally unique string document ID that is automatically generated by the system.

-const userId = await db.insert("users", { name: "Michael Jordan" });
+const userId = await ctx.db.insert("users", { name: "Michael Jordan" });

 You can access the ID of a document in the _id field:

-const userId = user._id;
+const userId = retrievedUser._id;

 Also, this same ID can be used to update that document in place:

-await db.patch(documentId, { name: "Steph Curry" });
+await ctx.db.patch(userId, { name: "Steph Curry" });

 Convex generates an Id TypeScript type based on your schema that is parameterized over your table names: